zamborg/lowercaseLabs/README.md

 # lowercaseLabs
 lowercaseLabs

+## On Update Frequency:

+I push code much more frequently than I push readme's.
+I attempt to maintain decent README into this repo by using AI_README.md --> an AI generated readme.

 ## gpt.sh
 use `$gpt XXX` to use OpenAI's gpt3.5 for chat completion with a question.
 Nice to have in the commandline for debugging!